Mathutil

 GetSineVal(mod, abs, inst)

-• Description: Generates a sine wave value based on game time.
-Scales the frequency by mod and optionally returns the absolute value (full-wave rectified wave).
+- Description: Returns a sine wave value based on game time.
+The wave period can be modified, and the absolute value can be optionally returned.

 Lerp(a, b, t)